-CBI & GBSI Co-host 2013 Biotechnology & Standards Conference
+CBI & GBSI Release 2013 Biotechnology & Standards Conference Summary

-The Massachusetts Institute of Technology’s Center for Biomedical Innovation (CBI) and the Global Biological Standards Institute (GBSI) are co-hosting a 1-day conference on the growing role of standards in biotechnology.
+The Massachusetts Institute of Technology’s Center for Biomedical Innovation (CBI) and the Global Biological Standards Institute (GBSI) co-hosted a conference on the growing role of standards in biotechnology.

-This conference seeks to engage academics, practitioners, and policymakers on the prospects and challenges in establishing standards in life sciences research and commercialization.
+This conference sought to engage academics, practitioners, and policymakers on the prospects and challenges in establishing standards in life sciences research and commercialization.

 Standards are used in all areas of life science research and are critical to assure the quality and safety of biomanufactured research tools, diagnostics, and therapeutics.
 Standards also have the potential to enhance research productivity, limit duplication and facilitate future biomedical innovation.